Literary Fair

 Panel, Local & Children’s Authors

 A panel of renowned historical fiction authors also will be featured, along with themed snacks throughout the event.
-Adding to the fun, select groups of 20 local authors and 10 children’s authors will be engaging with readers all day.
+Adding to the fun, over 25 local and childrenโs authors will be engaging with readers all day.

 Writers of the Present, Women of the Past